OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * Pre-trained models are applied also outside of GenAI, but the approach is quite common in GenAI, which increases the risk of transfer learning attacks
 * The typical application of plug-ins in Large Language Models creates specific risks regarding the protection and privileges of these plugins - as they allow large language model to act outside of their normal conversation with the user
 * Prompt injection is a GenAI specific threat, listed under Application security threats

+# Summary

+The controls can be grouped along meta controls:
+1. Apply AI governance using (AIPROGRAM), e.g. ISO/IEC 42001 with attention point:
+    *	to also consider automated oversight, next to human oversight (OVERSIGHT)
+2. Apply **information security management** (SECPROGRAM), with AI attention points:
+    * New assets: training/test data, input data, output data, model parameters, technical information about the model, and also code and configuration.
+This depends on if they represent important intellectual property, or if the data is sensitive, of if the data can help attackers to design an attack (DISCRETE).
+    *	New threats: ISO 27563 describes security of some AI use cases to assist in risk analysis, and 23894 elaborates on risk management.
+The AI Exchange and the upcoming ISO 27090 are more comprehensive sources for threats and controls.
+    *	AI regulation needs to be taken into account (CHECKCOMPLIANCE)
+    *	Awareness training needs to include AI threats and controls (SECEDUCATE)
+    *	When assigning privileges to the actions of autonomous models , consider they may be manipulated (MINPRIVILEGE)
+    *	To monitor for suspicious AI attack patterns (MONITOR)
+    *	To limit access to use the model, to prevent unauthorized attackers (MODELACCESSCONTROL)
+    *	To separate storage and access to sensitive train data and test data (SEGREGATEDATA)
+    *	Supply chain risks also include supply of train/test data and pretrained models (SUPPLYCHAINMANAGE)
+3. Apply **professional software engineering practices** to the AI lifecycle, in particular continuous validation and testing for unwanted bias (DEVPROGRAM, CONTINUOUSVALIDATION,  UNWANTEDBIASTESTING)
+4. Apply **secure software development** to AI engineering, and when developing securely, use standards that cover technical application security controls and operational security, (e.g. 15408, ASVS, OpenCRE).
+(SECDEVPROGRAM) AI attention points:
+    *	Make sure to protect the runtime model and its IO (RUNTIMEMODELINTEGRITY, RUNTIMEMODELIOINTEGRITY, RUNTIMEMODELCONFIDENTIALITY, MODELINPUTCONFIDENTIALITY)
+    *	ENCODEMODELOUTPUT if its text based
+    *	RATELIMIT.
+Limit the rate of model use per user to prevent attacks that require intensive use
+    *	LIMITRESOURCES to protect against denial of service
+5.	**Development-time protection**:
+    *	Much is covered by SECDEVPROGRAM
+    *	CONFCOMPUTE
+    *	FEDERATIVELEARNING
+6. Completely **new application security controls** have to do with indirect prompt injection of GenAI: PROMPTINPUTVALIDATION and INPUTSEGREGATION
+7.	**Limit the amount of data and the time it is stored**, if it is sensitive, with differential privacy as a special approach (DATAMINIMIZE, ALLOWEDDATA, SHORTRETAIN, DIFFPRIVACYTRAINING)
+8. AITRANSPARENCY.
+Be **transparent** by providing information to users that AI is used and how, so people can adjust their expectations on accuracy.
+9.	**Datascience runtime** controls when using the model:
+    *	DETECTODDINPUT
+    *	DETECTADVERSARIAL
+    *	DOSINPUTVALIDATION
+    *	INPUTDISTORTION
+    *	FILTERSENSITIVEMODELOUTPUT
+    *	SMALLMODEL (to prevent reconstructing train data)
+    *	OBSCURECONFIDENCE (to prevent reconstructing train data)
+    *	ADDTRAINNOISE  (to prevent reconstructing train data)
+10.	**Datascience development-time** controls:
+    *	EVASIONROBUSTMODEL (partly covered in 24029)
+    *	POISIONROBUSTMODEL
+    *	TRAINADVERSARIAL
+    *	TRAINDATADISTORTION
+    *	ADVERSARIALROBUSTDISTILLATION (if you apply distillation)
+    *	FILTERSENSITIVETRAINDATA
+    *	MODELENSEMBLE
+    *	MORETRAINDATA
+    *	DATAQUALITYCONTROL (covered in 5259 but not aimed at data manipulation)

 --------------------------------------
 --------------------------------------